remy/mit-license/README.md

     the json file (currently none specified on `rem`)
 -   <http://rem.mit-license.org/license.html> HTML
 -   <http://rem.mit-license.org/license.txt> Text
--   <http://rem.mit-license.org/a526bf7ad1> a526bf7ad1 version, HTML, or the
-    default format specified in the json file (again, none specified for `rem` so defaults to HTML)
--   <http://rem.mit-license.org/a526bf7ad1/license.html> a526bf7ad1 version,
-    HTML
--   <http://rem.mit-license.org/a526bf7ad1/license.txt> a526bf7ad1 version,
-    text

 The url also supports including a start year: